 “It’s not my place to say,” Ivey said.
 “I hear a lot of secrets, and people trust me because they know I don’t share them.
 I pride myself on that reputation.”

 Dinara sighed, looking around while Ivey passed the shopping list to the attendant.
-Outside the gritty windows, people passed leisurely by, oblivious to the chaos on Unity Island, to Orean’s struggle.
+Outside the gritty windows, people passed by, oblivious to the chaos on Unity Island, to Orean’s struggle, to the storm in Dinara’s mind.
 Their thoughts weren’t occupied by smugglers, spies, and dark secrets.
 They lived normal lives, and they seemed happy for it.

 “I will say this,” Ivey began, watching the attendant flit across the store, gathering supplies.
-“I consider Roman a friend, and I imagine I’ve known him for far longer than you have, but even I don’t know half his story.
+“I consider Roman a friend, and I imagine I’ve known him for longer than just about anyone alive today, but even I don’t know half his story.
 Only what he had to tell me.
 I doubt anyone in the world knows all of it.”

 “Oh,” Dinara said.